 - Look for the student's foreign language placement results.
 It may be emailed to you, placed in file, or on their transcript online as credit.

-Meet with new advisees during NSO to select courses for Blocks Two and Three and Four.
+- Meet with new advisees during NSO to select courses for Blocks Two through Four.

 - First-year students need to select a ‘W” course sometime during the first six blocks of their first year.
 The earlier the better, especially if the student was not a strong student in high school or shows hesitancy around writing.

 - Use the departmental advice page to access major/minor requirements and recommended course sequences for any major the student may be considering.
 You may also want to use the Major Checklists on the Registrar's page.